Gwilherm-LESNE/Disentangler/README.md

-# A Compact and Semantic Latent Space for Disentangled and Controllable Image Editing
+# A Compact and Semantic Latent Space for Disentangled and Controllable Image Editing (CVMP 2023)

 Official implementation of the paper *A Compact and Semantic Latent Space for Disentangled and Controllable Image Editing*